The COMP Gold Medal

 • Significant influence on the professional development of the careers of medical physicists in Canada through educational activities or mentorship

-The medal will be awarded as appropriate candidates are selected and generally will not be given more than once per year.
+The medal is awarded as appropriate candidates are selected and generally will not be given more than once per year.

 1. The nominator's letter summarizing the contributions of the candidate in one or more of the areas listed above;